Kevin Loughery: College basketball

-Loughery originally attended Boston College (BC), playing one year of college basketball for the Eagles (1958-59), where he averaged 16.8 points in 19 games.
-He grew homesick, however, and transferred to St. John's University, playing basketball for two seasons (1960-62).
+Loughery originally attended Boston College (BC), playing one year of college basketball for the Eagles (1958–59), where he averaged 16.8 points and 8.9 rebounds in 19 games.
+He grew homesick, however, and transferred to St. John's University, playing basketball there for two seasons (1960–62).
 At St. John's he played under coach Joe Lapchick, who would be inducted into the Naismith Memorial Basketball Hall of Fame in 1966.
 Before accepting Loughery, Lapchick called BC coach Dino Martin to see if he was agreeable to the transfer, and Martin confirmed Loughery was a good and cooperative boy who was simply anxious to come home.

 During his two years at St. John's, the team was 41–10.
-Loughery averaged 10.6 points in 25 games in 1960-61, and 15.5 points per game the next year.
+Loughery averaged 10.6 points and 4.6 rebounds per game in 25 games in the 1960–61 season.
+St. John's was 20–5 and won the Metropolitan New York Conference championship.
 His teammates included LeRoy Ellis, with whom he would play in the National Basketball Association (NBA) for the Baltimore Bullets.

-St. John's went to the NIT Tournament semifinals in 1962.
-In the 1961-62 season, Ellis led the Metropolitan New York Conference in scoring and rebounding, and Loughery ranked 7th in points per game.
+Loughery averaged 15.5 points and 5.8 rebounds per game as a senior (1961–62).
+St. John's was 21–5 that season, and again first in the Metropolitan New York Conference.
+In the 1961–62 season, Ellis led the Metropolitan New York Conference in scoring and rebounding, and Loughery ranked seventh in points per game.
+St. John's was invited to play in the 1962 National Invitation Tournament (NIT), and reached the championship game against Dayton.
+St. John's defeated Holy Cross in the first round, 80–74; Loughery scoring 14 points.
+St. John's defeated Duquesne in the second round, 75–65; Loughery scoring 18 points.
+They lost to Dayton 73–67 in the championship game.
+Loughery led St. John's with 26 points in that game.

-Professional basketball
+Professional career

-Loughery's nickname during his playing days was "Murph".
+Loughery's nickname during his playing and coaching days was "Murph".